BNasmith/PTForsyth/PTFWorkofChrist.md

 Therefore we press the words to their fullness

-of meaning : " God was in Christ reconciling," not reconciling through Christ, but actually present as Christ reconciling, doing in Christ
+of meaning: " God was in Christ reconciling," not reconciling through Christ, but actually present as Christ reconciling, doing in Christ
 His own work of reconciliation.
 It was done by